Emile86/Asus-ROG-G14-linux-sound-fix/README.md

 <br>
 📌 Why this is needed

-On the Asus ROG Zephyrus G14, subwoofers are controlled by separate hardware amplifiers.
+On the Asus ROG Zephyrus G14 and G16, subwoofers are controlled by separate hardware amplifiers.

 By default, Linux does not correctly bind these amplifiers to the main system volume, which results in:
 <br>